5 Best Labor Contraction Timer Apps for Expecting Moms - Baby Chick

 Contraction Timer-Time Labor allows you to begin timing a contraction immediately.
 It also lets you choose the intensity of your contractions.

 Contraction Timer-Time Labor lauds itself as a “pediatrician-approved timer.”
-When you open the app, it allows you to begin timing a contraction immediately.
+When you open the app, you can start timing a contraction immediately.
 It also lets you choose the intensity of your contractions.
 The timer counts the time between your contractions with a ticker under the word “Start.”
 You tap that to begin timing the next contraction.

-The app allows you to keep notes about your contractions regarding intensity and other feelings, but it does not suggest when you should go to the hospital.
+The app lets you keep notes on your contractions, including intensity and other feelings, but it does not suggest when you should go to the hospital.
 It is simply a timer.
-It is available for Apple devices and has an average of 4.6 stars.
+It is available for Apple and Android devices and has an average of 4.6 stars.

 3. Full Term